USAJOBS/help-center/how-to/account/delete.md

 permalink: /how-to/account/delete/
 layout: article
 section: how-to
-title: How to delete an account
+title: How to delete a profile
-breadcrumb: Delete an account
+breadcrumb: Delete a profile
 category: account
 tags: [account, delete, support-delete-account]
 ---

-To delete a USAJOBS account:
+To delete a USAJOBS profile:

-1. Sign into your USAJOBS account.
+1. Sign into your USAJOBS profile.
-2. Click **Username & Password** at the bottom of the left hand column.
+2. Click Username & Password at the bottom of the left hand column.
-3. Scroll to the bottom of the page and click the **Delete Account** button.
+3. Scroll to the bottom of the page and click **Delete Account**.
-4. Read the message and click the **Delete Account** button in the pop-up box.
+4. Read the message and click **Delete Account** in the pop-up box.

-5. You will receive an email stating when your account will be deleted.
+You'll receive an email telling you when we'll delete your profile.

-## Additional information
+## What happens if I delete my profile?

-If you delete your account:
+If you delete your profile:

-* You will lose all documents in your account, including application history, resumes, saved documents, saved searches, and all other documents.
+* You will lose all documents in your profile, including your application history, resumes, saved documents, saved searches, and all other documents.
-* Your account will be deleted 168 hours (7 days) after the Confirm Deletion button is clicked.
+* We will delete your profile 168 hours (7 days) after you click **Confirm Deletion**.
-* You will not be able to create a new account with the same  email address until 7 calendar days have elapsed.
-This is  a security precaution.
+* For security reasons, you must wait seven calendar days after we delete your profile, to create a new one with the same email address.

+## Can I cancel my request to delete my profile?
-* To cancel the deletion of your account, sign into your account before the end of the 7-day period and click the **Cancel** button.
+Yes.
+To cancel your request, sign into your USAJOBS profile before the end of the seven day period and click **Cancel**.